- US Edition

 A pacy, addictive novel about three sixteen-year-old girls who’ve been friends forever.
 Three perspectives, three rites of passage – and one love affair that changes everything.

-Then new-girl Riley arrives in school, wafting her long black hair and a scent of lilacs.
-Suddenly, Tara starts to feel things she’s never felt before for a girl – and to reassess her feelings about Brent and what he may/may not have done.
-Is Tara gay – or does she just love Riley?
-And can the map of her deepest friendships ever be redrawn in a post-Riley world?
+And then new-girl Riley arrives in school with her long black hair, athletic body, and her blasé attitude, and suddenly Tara starts to feel things she’s never felt before for a girl–and to reassess her feelings about Brent and what he may/may not have done.
+Is Tara gay–or does she just love Riley?
+And can her deepest friendships survive when all of the rules have changed?

 Egmont USA (2011)